erickbytes/divbull/divbull.com/content/blog/Stocks-I-Bought-and-Sold-Recently.md

 **AAPL**

 I have been holding a small bag of Apple shares, because its cellular ecosystem is fine tuned to reap profits.
+It still seems like an obvious long to me.
 However, the obvious problem with the stock now is that they have no AI momentum.
 They're behind.
 I am not holding much Apple individually, but have more exposure in my S&P 500 fund.
 I took 1 share off because I don't like how the company operates with developers and its app store practices.
 Plus, they missed the boat on AI.

 Sold: 1 Share